 I ran for office to give a voice to everyone in Wisconsin who believes in fairness, opportunity, and community.
 People deserve a government that represents them and an economy that works for them instead of against them.

-Since 2013, I’ve worked to represent the average Joe in the Assembly — whether you’re a millworker, a postal carrier, a construction worker, a student, a farmer, or a senior, I’m here to listen to your story and be your voice in Madison.
+In the Legislature, I’ve advocated for Portage County’s workers, seniors, and everyday people in the General Assembly — whether you’re a millworker, a postal carrier, a veteran, a construction worker, a student, a farmer, a nurse, or a retiree, I’m here to listen to your story and be your voice in our State Capitol.

 In the legislature

 Rep. Shankland believes that government works best when it works together.
 She has a long track record of putting these beliefs into action, and she currently serves as the ranking member on the Assembly Committee on Workforce Development and as a member of the Assembly Committee on Agriculture, the Assembly Committee on Sporting Heritage, the Assembly Committee on the Environment, the Assembly Committee on Colleges & Universities, and the Governor’s Council on Forestry and the Governor’s Council on Workforce Investment.
 Rep. Shankland serves in leadership roles in several bipartisan caucuses, including as the Vice Chair of the Legislative Paper Caucus and the Wisconsin State Lead for the National Caucus of Environmental Legislators.
 She is also a member of the bipartisan Wisconsin Legislative Sportsmen’s Caucus and the Wisconsin Legislative Children’s Caucus.